Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Introduction

-While previous studies have demonstrated that vortices in the solar atmosphere often coincide spatially and temporally with magnetic field concentrations, plasma heating, shock and jet formation \citep[e.g.,][]{Requerey_2017, Tziotziou_2023, Diaz_2024}, such associations remain largely qualitative.
+Previous studies have shown that vortices in the solar atmosphere often coincide spatially and temporally with magnetic field concentrations, plasma heating, shocks, and jet formation \citep[e.g.,][]{Requerey_2017, Tziotziou_2023, Diaz_2024}.
+However, the nature and extent of these associations remain largely qualitative, leaving a gap in quantitatively characterizing their physical relationships.
 That is, they identify correlations based on co-location or apparent simultaneity, but they do not establish whether the vortex directly drives the observed dynamics.
 For instance, in the long-lived supergranular vortex studied by \citet{Requerey_2017, chian_2023}, the intensification and stabilization of a magnetic network element were observed to occur alongside vortex formation, but no formal causal analysis was performed.
-Consequently, these studies leave open key questions: Do vortices causally modulate heating or magnetic structuring, or are they simply co-evolving features responding to a common driver?
+Consequently, these studies leave open a key question of whether vortices cause heating and magnetic structuring, or merely co-evolve with them.